ppy/osu-wiki/wiki/Help_centre/Account_restrictions/en.md

 ## My cooldown has passed.
 How do I appeal? {id=appeal}

 You can appeal by sending an email to [accounts@ppy.sh](mailto:accounts@ppy.sh) including the username of your account.
 Make sure you are sending the appeal from the email address associated with your account.
 After you send your appeal, expect a reply within one week.
-If you have not received one by then, please contact us on twitter or by email — there is a chance we may not have received it.
+If you have not received one by then, please contact us on X (formerly Twitter) or by email — there is a chance we may not have received it.

 When appealing, we expect the following points to be covered: